dr-tc/uu-campus-quest/content/explorer-2-quest.md

 Your quest is to take a look at the {{< styled-link-new-window href="https://www.ulster.ac.uk/carparks/payments-tariffs" >}}UU Car Parking{{< /styled-link-new-window >}}webpages and work out how much **6 hours** parking will cost a student.
 {{< div-end >}}
 Once you have completed your mission, speak to the nearest Student Success Ambassador and tell them how much parking costs for a student.
-If you have also worked out the bonus, let the student ambassador know the secret number! **
+If you have also worked out the bonus, let the student ambassador know your secret!
 ![image here](../images/quest-icon-bonus.png#right)
 {{< div-justify >}}
-To commemorate the beginning of your university journey, ask a passing student to take a photo of your team outside 'Hogwarts'.
-If you're feeling adventurous, ask someone at reception how to activate your student card and then seek out the card activation beacon at the entrance of 'Hogwarts'.
+Stay alert and look around the hall area.
+Do you see a small box on the wall?
+What is its purpose?
+Take a closer look or inquire with someone about it.
 {{< div-end >}}